AlexandreSaPt/fs_recruit/readme.md

         v_apps2 = average(avgBuffer2, AVG_SAMPLES);
         sendAPPS(v_apps1,v_apps2);
 ```
-**Dúvidas se incluo ou não**

-*However, with this approach, you might loose some of the rate of change of what is actually happening with the car.
-So, there is some tradeoffs to be made with this.
-So, although both software has the same sample period for the same AVG_SAMPLES, the APPS is more prone to fast*

-*//fazer a ligação entre isto e o resto da resposta / pergunta
-Moreover, I believe the difference in the AVG_SAMPLES is due to a compromised being made, in which, although you want that average, you also want it to be freaking FAST BABY (being aware that the sample period in both is the same)*

 ### 3
 Check out the R2D(Ready To Drive) code on the C3 state machine.
 In the condition below we use a timer (R2DTimer) to check the brake was engaged instead of just checking the brake pressure received from can, why?